farshidmh/openstack-labs/flavor/horizon.md

 ### Step 5: Verify the Flavor Creation*:

-    - Confirm that the new flavor appears in the flavors list with the details you've specified.
+Confirm that the new flavor appears in the flavors list with the details you've specified.

+### Step 6: Delete the Flavor (Optional):

+Click on the `Delete Flavor` button next to the flavor you want to delete.

 ## Summary: